ziadoz/awesome-php/README.md

 * [ByteUnits](https://github.com/gabrielelana/byte-units) - A library to parse, format and convert byte units in binary and metric systems.
 * [LibPhoneNumber for PHP](https://github.com/giggsey/libphonenumber-for-php) - A PHP implementation of Google's phone number handling library.
-* [Math](https://github.com/moontoast/math) - A library for working with large numbers.
-* [Numbers PHP](https://github.com/powder96/numbers.php) - A library for working with numbers.
 * [PHP Conversion](https://github.com/Crisu83/php-conversion) - Another library for converting between units of measure.
 * [PHP Units of Measure](https://github.com/triplepoint/php-units-of-measure) - A library for converting between units of measure.